jcoglan/infer/tapl/11-7-records.md

       $Γ ⊢ ($l = $t, $r) : ($l: $T, $R)
     }

-We need to modify T-Prof slightly from the version given in the text.
+We need to modify `T-Proj` slightly from the version given in the text.
 Since we don't have a looping construct, we'll express the type of `t.l` by saying that if `t` has some record type `rT`, and the mapping `l: T` appears in `rT`, then `t.l` has type `T`.